 In emergency situations, it is important for individuals requesting a transfusion to clearly inform the laboratory staff of the urgency of transfusion.

-Red cells provided O RhD negative Pretransfusion compatibility testing completed None.
-A blood sample should be collected before uncrossmatched blood is administered.
+Red cells provided O RhD negative** Pretransfusion compatibility testing completed None.
+A blood sample should be collected as soon as possible and before blood products are administered.

 - 10 minutes

 Red cells provided Group specific, uncrossmatched Pretransfusion compatibility testing completed Yes - limited.
-ABO & RhD typing
+Blood group (ABO/RhD type).

 - 30-40 minutes

-Red cells provided Crossmatch compatible** Pretransfusion compatibility testing completed Yes - completed.
-ABO & RhD typing, antibody screen
+Red cells provided Crossmatch compatible*** Pretransfusion compatibility testing completed Yes - completed.
+Blood group (ABO/RhD type) and antibody screen.

 *Dependent on laboratory workflow;

-**If a red cell antibody is detected there may be a delay while the antibody is identified and compatible red cells found.
-It may be necessary to provide ABO & RhD compatible but otherwise serologically incompatible red cells until further investigations are completed.
+***If a red cell antibody is detected there may be a delay while the antibody is identified, and compatible red cells found.
+It may be necessary to provide ABO and RhD compatible but otherwise serologically incompatible red cells until further investigations are completed.